ffflora/ffflora.github.io/content/posts/knowledge_pickup.md

     **<u>Data lakes</u>** provides schema on **read** access, whereas <u>**data warehouse**</u> provides schema on **write**.

 3. Great reference for the most common probability distributions: [Common Probability Distributions: The Data Scientist’s Crib Sheet](https://medium.com/@srowen/common-probability-distributions-347e6b945ce4)

+    The **Rademacher** distribution takes value 1 with probability 1/2 and value −1 with probability 1/2.
+The **degenerate** distribution is localized at a point x0, where x is certain to take the value x_0.
+The probability mass function equals 1 at this point and 0 elsewhere.

 4. You can use Inference Pipeline to package Spark and scikit-learn based preprocessors into containers: